rjkviegas/course/apprenticeship_module_outlines.md

 * Explain the basics of how the web works (e.g. client/server, request/response, HTTP, HTML, CSS)
 * Explain the MVC pattern
 * Write feature and unit tests for a web application
-* Set up a web application with tests
+* Set up a web application with testing frameworks

 #### Stretch goal
 * Follow an effective debugging process for web applications